-(B) by any action, method, device, or means; or

-- any of the following acts or causes someone else to engage in any of these acts: - (A) approaches or confronts a person: - (B) appears at the person's workplace or contacts the person's employer or coworkers: - (C) appears at a person's residence or contacts a person's neighbors, or enters property owned, leased, or occupied by a person; - (D) sends material by any means to the person or for the purpose of obtaining or disseminating information about or communicating with the person to a member of the person's family or household, employer, coworker, friend, or associate of the person: - (E) places an object on or delivers an object to property owned, leased, or occupied by a person, or to the person's place of employment with the intent that the object be delivered to the person; or - (F) uses a computer, the Internet, text messaging, or any other electronic means to commit an act that is a part of the course of conduct.
+- (b) "Course of conduct" means two or more acts directed at or toward a specific person, including: - (i) acts in which the actor follows, monitors, observes, photographs, surveils, threatens, or communicates to or about a person, or interferes with a person's property: - (A) directly, indirectly, or through any third party; and - (B) by any action, method, device, or means; or - (ii) when the actor engages in any of the following acts or causes someone else to engage in any of these acts: - (A) approaches or confronts a person; - (B) appears at the person's workplace or contacts the person's employer or coworkers; - (C) appears at a person's residence or contacts a person's neighbors, or enters property owned, leased, or occupied by a person; - (D) sends material by any means to the person or for the purpose of obtaining or disseminating information about or communicating with the person to a member of the person's family or household, employer, coworker, friend, or associate of the person; - (E) places an object on or delivers an object to property owned, leased, or occupied by a person, or to the person's place of employment with the intent that the object be delivered to the person; or - (F) uses a computer, the Internet, text messaging, or any other electronic means to commit an act that is a part of the course of conduct.

-MONTANA LAW SEXUAL ASSAULT
+MONTANA LAWSEXUAL ASSAULT

 45-5-502.
 Sexual assault.
-(1) A

-person who knowingly has sexual intercourse with another person without consent or with another person who is incapable of consent commits the offense of sexual intercourse without consent.
+(1) A person who knowingly has sexual intercourse with another person without consent or with another person who is incapable of consent commits the offense of sexual intercourse without consent.